 The information boxes on the right show the count of people in each of these three categories in West End, Morecambe.
-The bar chart shows the percentage of people in each of these categories across West End, Morecambe and comparator areas (as a percentage of all children receiving Child Benefit).
+The bar chart shows the percentage for Children in 'out of work' households and Children in poverty categories across West End, Morecambe and comparator areas.
 The line chart shows the year on year change in the proportion of children in out of work households.